What does the Office of Innovation and Economic Development Do?

 Most projects begin with a discussion between researchers and company technical experts to determine how NDSU can contribute to your R&D efforts.
-If you have not yet connected with an individual at NDSU, the office of Industry Engagement and Intellectual Property can help identify researchers with the appropriate research interests and expertise to meet your research needs.
+If you have not yet connected with an individual at NDSU, the office of Innovation and Economic Development can help identify researchers with the appropriate research interests and expertise to meet your research needs.
 After these discussions, NDSU can prepare a research plan, timeline and budget for your discussions.

 What type of agreements does my company have to sign?

 During initial discussions, your company and NDSU researchers may decide that an agreement to protect certain confidential information is necessary.
 NDSU has a simple template agreement for this step.
-Once a research plan has been approved, the Industry Engagement and Intellectual Property Office will provide a research agreement for your company review.
+Once a research plan has been approved, the Innovation and Economic Development Office will provide a research agreement for your company review.
 NDSU has several sponsored research options.

 When can the research begin?